GlareDB/glaredb.github.io/docs/data-sources/index.md

 ---
 layout: default
-title: Connect data sources
+title: Data sources
 has_children: true
-nav_order: 2
+nav_order: 3
 ---

-# Connect data sources
+# Data sources

 Learn how to connect and manage data sources.

+Data sources are a way for GlareDB deployments to access and query external data.
+When you add a data source to a deployment, that data source can be used inside any SQL query.